 sDiv postdocs are either supporting a specific working group (see above) or fellows who applied for a position themselves, independent of specific working groups.
 Here, these general fellowships are described in more detail.

 The aim of sDiv postdoc fellowships is to allow early-stage scientists to conduct synthesis projects in a stimulating and supportive international environment.
 The projects should be related to one of the four key questions of iDiv.
 After the recent decade of successful platform building and data generation, we perceive a need to synthesize biodiversity knowledge in order to develop a more coherent theoretical framework for biodiversity science.
-Therefore, postdoc proposals addressing synthesis and theory projects, preferably those capitalizing on data available through iDiv platforms, will be preferentially considered.
-The postdoc fellows are expected to contribute to working groups where it makes sense, for example by attending workshops and supporting producing the working groups’ deliverables.
+Therefore, postdoc proposals addressing synthesis and theory projects, preferably those capitalizing on data available, e.g. through iDiv platforms, will be preferentially considered.
+The postdoc will be integrated into iDiv working groups, is expected and to contribute to working groups where it makes sense, for example by crafting workshop results and ideas into high-impact publications.

-Post-doctoral fellows can be funded for a maximum of 24 months and will be employed by the University of Leipzig.
+Post-doctoral fellows can be funded for a maximum of 24 months and will be employed by the University of Leipzig (working place is iDiv in Leipizg).
 All employees within sDiv are fully integrated into iDiv and adhere to the general regulations and code of conduct within iDiv.
 They are expected to contribute to synergistic activities within the center and they have the right to make use of and receive support by iDiv facilities (e.g. Biodiversity Informatics Unit, Bioinformatics Unit, General IT Support Unit) and participate in institutional programmes (e.g. family care structural fund, career fund for women).

 - Sabbatical programme

-The sabbatical programme is designed to attract leading scientists in biodiversity research for a period from one month up to one year.
+The sabbatical programme is designed to attract leading scientists in biodiversity research for a period from one month up to one year. sDiv strongly support also short term sabbaticals visits, which could be also splitted into different periods.
 Scientist can be directly invited by the steering committee or selected from applications made directly to this programme by individuals.
-For details regarding funding options, please contact the sDiv coordinator (firstname.lastname@example.org).
+For details regarding funding options, please contact the sDiv coordinator.

 To ensure mutual benefits and efficient communication between iDiv scientists and sDiv participants, sabbatical scientists should give a presentation in the first month after arrival.
 Sabbaticals will also act as mentors for sDiv postdocs and will be expected to give ad-hoc presentations about their own research.